nullromo/commander-primer/README.md

   - I recommend UltraPro Eclipse sleeves.
 You can get about 800 of them for around $56, so that's 7 cents per sleeve.
     - If you have cards in your deck that are worth over $50, it is a good idea to double-sleeve the deck.
 I recommend KMC Perfect Size sleeves as your inner sleeve.
 These can be bought in lots of 1000 for about $25, so that's 2.5 cents per sleeve.
   - An overall cost of 9.5 cents per sleeve times 100 cards is just $9.50 to protect your deck.
 That is definitely worth it in the long run.
+  - Put the commander in a different sleeve than the rest of the cards!
+This way if you accidentally shuffle your commander into your deck, it's easy to find it.
+  - Always have a few extra sleeves on hand in case one breaks.
 - Use a deck box.
   - I am not that experienced with deck boxes, and the ones I use are boxes that I made out of wood or cardboard.
 It's possible to spend a lot of money on a good deck box, but you don't need to.
 Cardboard card boxes are fine, but it just depends on what you want/like.
 - Buy a playmat.